wallarm/product-documentation/docs/4.6/fast/en/operations/test-policy/examples.md

 ![Policy example](../../../images/operations/en/test-policy/examples/default-policy-example.png)

-> #### Info:: Note
->
+!!! info "Note"
-> Please take the following into account:
+    Please take the following into account:

->
-> * When you create a new test policy, its settings will be identical to those used in the default policy.
+        * When you create a new test policy, its settings will be identical to those used in the default policy.
 You can modify the settings of the new policy as needed.
-> * This policy can be used in the [example](../../poc/examples/circleci.md) of FAST integration into CI/CD.
+        * This policy can be used in the [example](../../poc/examples/circleci.md) of FAST integration into CI/CD.

 ## Policy that Allows Working with All GET and POST Parameters